jeevanbisht/NamedLocation/api/NamedLocationApi-get.md

 ## Response

-If successful, this method returns `200 OK` response code and a [Conditional Access Policy](../resources/ConditionalAccessPolicies.md) object in the response body.
+If successful, this method returns `200 OK` response code and a [Named Location](../resources/NamedLocation.md) object in the response body.
 If unsucccessful...

 ## Example
 The following example retrieves a specific policy.